jefersonprimer/backend-challenge-uber/README.md

 This project is an API built using **Java, Java Spring, AWS Simple Email Service.**

-The Microservice was developed for my [Youtube Channel](https://youtu.be/eFgeO9M9lLw?si=uyhUXrR-NLEpBW6p), to demonstrate how to solve the [Uber Backend Challenge](https://github.com/uber-archive/coding-challenge-tools/blob/master/coding_challenge.md).
+The Microservice was developed for my to demonstrate how to solve the [Uber Backend Challenge](https://github.com/uber-archive/coding-challenge-tools/blob/master/coding_challenge.md).

 ## Table of Contents